 Fewer Drug Side Effects

 Whether you need a medication to control your cholesterol, prevent your blood from clotting too much, or keep you comfortably asleep during a surgical procedure, your doctor should factor in things like your gender, body size, and medical history.
-But there's a lot your doctor doesn't know, so she might have to adjust your dose or switch you to a different drug due to side effects.
+But there's a lot your doctor doesn't know, so they might have to adjust your dose or switch you to a different drug due to side effects.
 Precision medicine is about to take some guesswork out of the equation.

 The field of pharmacogenomics -- the study of how your genes affect your response to drugs -- is about to take off, says Keith Stewart, MB, ChB, medical director of the Mayo Clinic Center for Individualized Medicine.
 By looking at your genes, a doctor will be able to know if the drug will work well for you, how quickly your body will metabolize it (break it down), and whether you're likely to have side effects.